-- previous placement experiences / previous provision perceptions; - communication needs; - behaviours and attitudes of the pupil; - academic ability based on previous provision's assessment and our own if deemed useful by the school; - life skills / self-help skills; - religious and cultural needs; and - parents' aspirations for the future. - 4.
+- previous placement experiences / previous provision perceptions - communication needs - behaviours and attitudes of the pupil - academic ability based on previous provision's assessment and our own if deemed useful by the school - life skills / self-help skills - religious and cultural needs - parents' aspirations for the future - 4.
 Transition plans will be made with the LA, the current school placement and the parent/carer. - 5.
-Prior to admission, the Principal will ensure that the school has the following up to date information: - communication profile and / or previous communication reports; - whether the pupil is looked after and if so the name of the contact person and key personnel in the placing authority; - name and contact details of the pupil's parents or guardians; - Final EHCP; - current care, health, educational plans or relevant personal needs if available; - details of any matter which makes the pupil particularly vulnerable or a danger to themselves and/or others. - 6.
-Where parents/carers are considering complementary or supplementary treatments this should be discussed with the Principal in advance of the pupil's start date.
-(See the NAS Supplementary Treatments Guidance policy SO-0175.) - 7.
+Prior to admission, the Principal will ensure that the school has the following up to date information: - communication profile and / or previous communication reports - whether the pupil is looked after and if so the name of the contact person and key personnel in the placing authority - name and contact details of the pupil's parents or guardians - final EHCP - current care, health, educational plans or relevant personal needs if available - details of any matter which makes the pupil particularly vulnerable or a danger to themselves and/or others - 6.
+Where parents/carers are considering complementary or supplementary treatments this should be discussed with the Principal in advance of the pupil's start date. - 7.
 A baseline assessment will commence as soon as a pupil starts school, which forms part of the pre-admissions documentation that the school receives from the pupils' predecessor placement (where applicable.)